 How do I renew my medical marijuana card in Delaware?

 Your medical marijuana card is valid for one year from the date it was issued.
-In order to renew, you will have to resubmit the entire application packet, including the Physician Certification Form, the Medical Release Form, and the $125 fee (there is a box at the top of the application asking whether you are a ‘New Patient’ or a ‘Renewing Patient’).
+To renew, you must resubmit the entire application packet.
+This includes the Physician Certification Form, the Medical Release Form, and the $50 fee.
+There is a box at the top of the application asking whether you are a ‘New Patient’ or a ‘Renewing Patient.’
+Also, there is a $20 fee if you wish to replace your card.

 Where can I use medical marijuana in Delaware?

-You may NOT use marijuana on a school bus, on the property of any preschool, primary or secondary school, or on the property of any correctional facility or health care center.
-Marijuana use is also prohibited in any form of transportation or in any public place.
+You may not use marijuana on a school bus.
+It is the same situation on the property of any preschool, primary, or secondary school.
+You must also not use cannabis on the property of any correctional facility or health care center.
+Marijuana use is prohibited in any form of transportation or any public place.

 Can I grow my own marijuana?